courselabs/kubernetes/labs/jobs/README.md

 - `schedule` - cron expression for when Jobs are to be created
 - `concurrencyPolicy` - whether to `Allow` new Job(s) to be created when the previous scheduled Job is still runing, `Forbid` that or `Replace` the old Job with a new one

+</details><br/>

 ## Run a one-off task in a Job

 We have a website we can use to calculate Pi, but the app can also run a one-off calculation:

-- [pi-job-50dp.yaml](specs/pi/one/pi-job-5odp.yaml) - Jopb spec which uses the same Pi image with a new command to run a one-off calculation
+- [pi-job-50dp.yaml](specs/pi/one/pi-job-50dp.yaml) - Job spec which uses the same Pi image with a new command to run a one-off calculation

 Create the Job: